Infographic contributed by AppGeeks

 On the hand, Halifax made use of a Home Finder app to help property hunters easily find nearby houses for sale and this helped them reach more than 20 million people.

-For more on how businesses are taking advantage of mobile marketing, check out the infographic below:
+For more mobile marketing success stories and to see how businesses are taking advantage of mobile marketing, check out the infographic below: